-But now… I have been back to the ocean and it as changed me forever.
+But now… I have been back to the ocean and it has changed me forever.

 In the past few years, there have been a few ‘shockabuku’ moments (from the film Grosse Pointe Blank; probably based on shakubuku).
 Shockabuku is described as ‘A swift, spiritual kick to the head that alters your reality forever.’

 Seeing the Netherlands Dans Theatre.
 Going to our first Frank Turner concert.
 Watching Danny Boyle’s Frankenstein.
-And last summer, visiting virgin forests at Joyce Kilmer Memorial Forest.
+And last summer, visiting old growth forests at Joyce Kilmer Memorial Forest.

 Gurumayi Chidvilasananda said, ‘A message that calls out to a willing heart can appear anywhere.’
 I hope you seek out and find your own version of these moments; moments that remind us we are alive yes, but more so, moments that tell us who we are and ask us to become who we were always meant to be.